simeononsecurity/simeononsecurity.ch/content/articles/best-practices-for-installing-security-patches-on-windows/index.en.md

 In addition to backing up your data, it's also a good idea to create a restore point before installing the patch.
 A restore point is a snapshot of your system's configuration and settings, and can be used to restore your system to a previous state in case of any issues.

-In conclusion, by backing up your data and creating a restore point before installing a **cumulative security patch**, you can ensure that your system and data are protected in case of any issues during the installation process.
+Wrapping up, by backing up your data and creating a restore point before installing a **cumulative security patch**, you can ensure that your system and data are protected in case of any issues during the installation process.

 ### Install Patches Regularly

-It is crucial to keep your system secure by installing **cumulative security patches** regularly.
+You need to keep your system secure by installing **cumulative security patches** regularly.
 These patches address new vulnerabilities and security issues that may arise.

 For example, in 2021, Microsoft released several patches to address the PrintNightmare vulnerability.
 This vulnerability allowed attackers to take control of a victim's system remotely.
 Installing the patch provided by Microsoft would protect against this type of attack.